monowai/flockdata.org/ab-search/README.md

 ### Next steps for you!
 Figure out how to query ElasticSearch.
 Deploy Kibana and start looking at your data in new ways.

-## Configuration
-See config.properties for the ab-search defaults.
-These can be overridden while ab-search is starting if you pass them in via the command line.
-But for evaluation purposes, they are good enough!

-Note that if ab-search is integrating via AMQP, then ab-engine must use this approach as well.

-If you want to use AMQP, and we suggest you do, the default message platform we support is [RabbitMQ](http://www.rabbitmq.com/).
-Just download and install and you're good to go.
-Dead simple.
-If you want to support a different messaging platform, then check out the integration*.xml files for the pattern, add your own and contribute!

-ToDo: